Khant.dev

 One of the most important differences is how this behaves.

-- normal functions have their own
+• normal functions have their own this

 That means arrow functions are safer in some callback-heavy situations, but they are not ideal for every object method.
 If a method relies on its own dynamic this, using an arrow function can quietly change behavior in a way that is hard to spot.